|The Torre del Oro (Golden Tower), which dominates the banks of the river Guadalquivir.|

 This is the first barrio (area or neighbourhood) tourists head for, and with good reason.
 It is the most picturesque and delightful part of the city, with narrow winding cobbled streets and… More →

-The Roman ruins of Italica, with remarkable mosaics and an impressive amphitheatre, are located 9 kilometres to the north of the city, just outside the village of Santiponce.
-Nearby you can also… More →
+Roman ruins of Italica, near Seville, with remarkable mosaics and an impressive amphitheatre, are located 9 kilometres to the north of the city, just outside the village of Santiponce.
+Nearby you… More →

 Famous for having its own strong identity - it's known in Seville as "the independent republic of Triana" - this district is celebrated for its azulejos (ceramic tiles), made in workshops here… More →